 In Machine Learning it is different.
 An understanding of the physics is useful, but not essential.
 It is now a matter of having a sufficiently large learning / labelled data set which (hopefully) contains a statistical relationship between the observations and the related subsurface.
 This relationship, which is nothing else than a “correlation”, will be derived by a clever algorithm that contains parameters, which are determined by tuning the algorithm using the learning (labelled) data set.
 This tuning will determine the parameter values resulting in a predictive capability of the algorithm with an appropriate accuracy.
 Among the numerous kinds of algorithms, the most popular ones are called Neural Nets.

 Neural Nets consist of an input layer, hidden layers and an output layer, each containing nodes.

-represents a class, say lithology or fluid saturation of a reservoir interval.
+the output layer represents a class, say lithology or fluid saturation of a reservoir interval.
 The sum of each output node would indicate whether the input belongs to its class.
 In the learning phase the weights will be determined.
-Once determined, the network
+Once determined,

-would be able to predict the class /character of new input data (undrilled locations).
+the network would be able to predict the class /character of new input data (undrilled locations).
 It can also be used in an unsupervised way to determine clusters of data, which then still need to be interpreted.
-In general, more hidden layers are needed
+In general, more hidden layers

 Now, if you like the physics of geophysics, that is formulae and equations give you a warm feeling as they are an unambiguous, short and clear language describing physical processes, then you will have a tendency to give preference to traditional geophysics, but if you need practical results to earn an income (say predictions of fluid saturations in carbonates), then you will have to rely on the benefits of applying machine learning in addition to an understanding of the underlying physics.